Secret Admirer (film): Plot

-When Michael returns home, he finds his parents arguing and his mother reading his letter; Michael angrily tells his parents the letter actually belongs to him while scolding them for invading his private mail, leaving them in a state of shock.
-At Deborah's house, Lou confronts Elizabeth about the letter; Deborah Ann overhears him reading the words and tearfully reprimands him, revealing the letter is hers, which leaves Lou in shock.
+When Michael returns home, he finds his parents arguing and his mother reading his letter.
+He angrily tells them it actually belongs to him while scolding them for invading his private mail, leaving them in shock.
+At Deborah's, Lou confronts Elizabeth about the letter.
+Deborah Ann overhears him reading the letter out loud and tearfully reprimands him, revealing the letter is hers, which leaves Lou in shock.
 Angered that her parents invaded her privacy, Deborah Ann heads to her room and breaks down into tears.

-Later, Michael returns to Toni's house, confessing that nothing happened between him and Deborah and in the process confesses his feelings for Toni and wonders if anything can ever happen between them.
-However, refusing to admit her feelings after everything that happened, Toni rejects Michael.
+Later, Michael returns to Toni's, confessing that nothing happened between him and Deborah and in the process declares his feelings for Toni and wonders if anything can ever happen between them.
+However, refusing to admit her feelings after everything that happened, she rejects Michael.

 Just as the fall semester is about to start, Deborah confronts Michael about the love letters, but upon seeing them, Michael learns they aren't the letters he wrote and realizes that Toni wrote the original love letter (by comparing Debbie's letter to Toni's handwriting).
-He races to her home, but is told that she left on a study abroad program aboard a ship that will keep her away for her Senior Year.
+He races to her home, but is told that she already left on a study abroad program aboard a ship that will keep her away for her Senior Year.

 Michael rushes to the dockyard after a brief scuffle with Steve, screaming his love for Toni.
 After shouting her love for him as the ship continues to sail away, he dives into the water, but cannot reach the ship.
 Toni dives into the water, too.
-The lovers embrace in the water and kiss.
+They embrace in the water and kiss.